-- Download EaseUS Partition Master and install it.
+- Download EaseUS Partition Master from the official page and install it.

-- Once you start the application, select the disk you want to convert and click on Convert MBR to GPT from the menu on the left.
+- Start the application, select the disk you want to convert and click Convert MBR to GPT from the left menu.

-- Click the Apply icon and then click on Yes to confirm the changes.
+- Click Apply and then Yes to confirm the changes.